input-output-hk/mithril/mithril-stm/README.md

 * `mithril-stm` is a Rust implementation of the scheme described in the paper [Mithril: Stake-based Threshold Multisignatures](https://eprint.iacr.org/2021/916.pdf) by Pyrros Chaidos and Aggelos Kiayias.
 * The BLS12-381 signature library [blst](https://github.com/supranational/blst) is used as the backend for the implementation of STM.
 * This implementation supports the _trivial concatenation proof system_ (Section 4.3).
 Other proof systems such as _Bulletproofs_ or _Halo2_ are not supported in this version.
-* We implemented the concatenation proof system as batch proofs, which provides a remarkable decrease in the size of individual signatures.
+* We implemented the concatenation proof system as batch proofs:
+  * Individual signatures do not contain the Merkle path to prove membership of the avk.
+Instead, it is the role of the aggregator to generate such proofs.
+This allows for a more efficient implementation of batched membership proofs (or batched Merkle paths).
 * Protocol documentation is given in [Mithril Protocol in depth](https://mithril.network/doc/mithril/mithril-protocol/protocol/).